Priyanshu9801/JavaScript/README.md

 # JavaScript
-This is a GitHub repository to store all the codes I write in JavaScript language.
+This is a GitHub repository to store all the codes I will write in JavaScript language.